RalfOGit/libphoscon/README.md

 # libtasmota
 A simplistic C++ library to access zigbee devices through a phoscon gateway.

 This library is work in progress and will always be.
 It provides just the functionality that I need for my own applications.
-For a complete implementation of the phoscon rest api, please refer to official github repository https://github.com/dresden-elektronik/deconz-rest-plugin.
+For a complete implementation of the phoscon rest api, please refer to the official github repository https://github.com/dresden-elektronik/deconz-rest-plugin.

 libphoscon is self-contained, i.e. it does not have any external library dependencies.
 Cudos to the very small footprint json parser written by James McLaughlin: https://github.com/udp/json-parser, which is included in the library.